NERC-CEH/RainfallQC/README.rst

 Features
 --------

-- 25 rainfall QC methods (all from IntenseQC)
+- 27 rainfall QC methods (25 from IntenseQC, 2 from pyPWSQC)
+- polars DataFrame support for fast data processing
+- modular structure so you can pick and choose which checks to run
+- support for single gauges or networks of gauges
 - editable parameters so you can tweak thresholds, streak or accumulation lengths, and distances to neighbouring gauges

 Credits
 -------
-Based on the IntenseQC: https://github.com/nclwater/intense-qc/tree/master
+* Builds upon `IntenseQC <https://github.com/nclwater/intense-qc/tree/master>`_, and (is compatible with) `pyPWSQC <https://github.com/OpenSenseAction/pypwsqc>`_:

-Please email tomkee@ceh.ac.uk if you have any questions.
+* Please email tomkee@ceh.ac.uk if you have any questions.

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+* This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage